jming514/odl-ddos-detect/README.md

 ## How to setup environment

+open mytopo.py and change the IP address before running

 Make sure to change the directory to where mytopo.py is before running the script

 ```